MAM and MDM Overlap and Differ In Many Ways

 To get a job done right, you need the best tools for that job.
 Mobile devices like laptops, smartphones and tablets are becoming important tools in the modern working world.
 With power comes great responsibility.
 As businesses need to provide adequate solutions for employees to use these devices in the workplace.

 Ultimately, companies want productive employees who can serve customers and clients with ease.
 Mobile devices can provide this ease by including developed applications, data and information for employees to use at the office and on the go.
 With mobile application management, a parking ticket agent can use an app to process information about ticket violations and payments.
 The debate becomes whether employees are given company devices or use their own on the job.
 How can companies provide the information required to do business on mobile devices and maintain security?

 MAM For Applications

 Mobile Application Management (MAM) has become a sought after solution largely driven by the “bring your own device” (BYOD) trend.
 BYOD refers to the practice of letting employees bring personal devices to the office.
 Even students in schools can use their own to access information.
 The concept is like the old “if you can’t beat them, join them” idea.
 If people are going to use devices for work or work devices for personal use, it should be easy for them.
 Mobile application management focuses more on deliver, control and administration over the applications on the device.
-Businesses can have their own “app store” for employees for apps without a complete takeover of their personal device.
+Businesses can have their own “app store” for employees for apps as a result, without a complete takeover of their personal device.

-These applications are then manageable with little burden on I.T.
+As a result these applications are then manageable with little burden on I.T.
 However, with the lack of control over the entire device comes a larger risk to security if companies aren’t careful.